matyasselmeci/hpc-annex/tjs-unrelated-brainwave.md

-Why is this page rendering hard line breaks all of a sudden?
-Is this just github being broken?

 So I was listening to a meeting and had a Miron moment, where I heard the same word used like a dozen times in two minutes and just really wanted to tell everyone to stop using that word.
 The meeting had turned to discussing how to